14. Skip Anything or Idea You’re Having Difficulty With

 15. Make Out Enough Free Time to Plan Your Wedding or Hire a Professional Planner to Handle the Stress

 Wedding planning is part planning and a whole lot of DOING.
 To ensure you complete the list of things-to-do in your before your wedding in 3 months, you have to create enough free time for ‘doing’ the activities in the plan or checklist.
 That could mean taking a leave from work, forgoing some of your favourite pastime activities or social engagements, spending less time with friends.
-You may have to even commit some of your weekends to do wedding-related tasks.
-If you cannot, absolutely make out time to plan the wedding yourself, then hire a wedding planner to handle the planning and legwork for you.
-Some are affordable.

 16. Involve Other People and Delegate